Hello

 The choice for the ethnic instruments was slightly easier, and I have

-tried to include all instruments that are known to be nowadays in general
+tried to include ALL instruments that are known to be nowadays somewhere

-use (so not really historical ones).
-They are described as different
+locally in general use (but not the historical ethnic ones).
+They are

 top